kamalbuilds/lumina/README.md

-# 🌟 StellarVault: AI-Powered RWA Tokenization Platform
+# 🌟 Lumina: AI-Powered RWA Tokenization Platform

 > **Building the Future of Asset Tokenization on Stellar Blockchain**